 Designs can also be transferred to thick or dark fabrics using carbon- or wax-based transfer paper often referred to as dressmakers’ carbon paper.
 This lightweight transfer paper is coated on one side with a powdery, colored ink that is made specifically for use on fabrics and will wash out of the finished piece.

-Use a light-colored piece of carbon paper to mark designs on darker fabrics, and a darker color on lighter fabrics.
+Use a light-colored piece of carbon paper to mark designs on darker fabrics and a darker color on lighter fabrics.
 Always use the lightest color possible, just in case the ink is a bit stubborn when washing it out.
 This method also works great when embroidering on wood.

 To transfer a design using transfer paper, lay the fabric face-up on a hard surface, such as a kitchen counter.
-Center the transfer paper over the fabric having the waxy ink towards the fabric, and place the pattern on top of the transfer paper.
+Center the transfer paper over the fabric having the waxy ink toward the fabric, and place the pattern on top of the transfer paper.
 Transfer the design to the fabric using a stylus or empty ball-point marking pen.
 Be sure to press hard enough with the stylus to transfer the design to the fabric through the layers of paper.

 Another method that works well on fabrics that are difficult to trace onto, but that you don't want to soak, is the tracing paper method.